davidcoble/dicey/readme.md

 # Git Commands

-Wonder how you add newlines here\n
+Wonder how you add newlines here

 git init - Create a new git repo